sylefeb/Silice/projects/ram-ice-v/README.md

 The audio PWMs are here to smooth out the rough 4-bits DAC output.
 Read more about this in the [audio streaming tutorial](../audio_sdcard_streamer/).

+The HDMI controller generates the video signal from a 125 MHz clock.
+Read more about this in the [HDMI project notes](../hdmi/).

 ### Using the framework with RISC-V: Code walkthrough

-Here is a walkthrough the Silice code assembling this design within the framework.
+Here is a walkthrough of the Silice code assembling this design within the framework.

 The algorithm to implement when using the framework is `frame_drawer`, with the following signature: